Ossewabrandwag: During World War II

 The Union government cracked down on the OB and the Stormjaers, placing thousands of them in internment camps for the duration of the war.
-Even so many of the internees, including future prime minister B. J. Vorster, became future leaders of the ruling National Party during apartheid.
+Even so, many of the internees, including future prime minister John Vorster, became future leaders of the ruling National Party during apartheid.
 Moreover, the internment aroused Afrikaner opposition to the government and helped the NP win the 1948 general election.

 At the end of the war, the OB was absorbed into the National Party and ceased to exist as a separate body.